TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 For more information, please see our **Privacy Policy**.
 California residents, see our **California Privacy Notice** and **Do Not Sell My Personal Information** page.

 SIGN UP For AERO TEXTS Join the party! **Text JOIN to 237687.**
 Message &.
 Data Rates May Apply.
-Details FOLLOW US
+Details Sign Up Now FOLLOW US

 *   Terms of Use
 *   Privacy Policy